somhi/DECA_retro_cape_2/README.md

-# Arrow DECA Retro Cape 2 (2 layer - MiSTer module SDRAM version)
+# DECA Retro Cape 2 (2 layer - MiSTer module SDRAM version)

 **STATUS** (15/03/22):  prototype desing work finished. v0.71 gerbers sent to JLCPCB for manufacturing.

 **STATUS** (07/04/22):  PCBs received.
 Started testing.
-See end of readmed for changelog and improvements from v0.71
+Joystick (DB9 and USB3) part must be redesigned in the next release.
+See end of readme for changelog and improvements from v0.71

 Project has been developed with KiCAD 6.0.

+I want to give cretits to Tom Verbeure from whom I've taken his [original design  files](https://github.com/tomverbeure/arrow_deca_retro_cape) and adapted to my own design.
+Not much have been left from his design, but the name "DECA Retro Cape" remains.